Long time decay and asymptotics for the complex mKdV equation: Introduction

 where $\mathcal{T}$ is the set of time resonances (where $\phi$ vanishes to higher order than $\partial_\xi \phi$), $\mathcal{S}$ is the set of space resonances (where $\nablaes \phi$ vanishes to higher order than $\partial_\xi \phi$), and the set of space-time resonances is given by $\mathcal{R} = \mathcal{T} \cap \mathcal{S}$.

-Away from the set $\mathcal{T}$ of time resonances the quotient $\frac{\partial_\xi \phi}{\phi}$ is bounded and we may integrate by parts in the time variable.
-This is akin to the normal form transformation method introduced by Shatah in~\cite{shatahNormalFormsQuadratic1985}.
+Away from the set $\mathcal{T}$ of time resonances, the quotient $\frac{\partial_\xi \phi}{\phi}$ is bounded, and we may integrate by parts in the time variable.
+This is similar to the normal form transformation method introduced by Shatah in~\cite{shatahNormalFormsQuadratic1985}.
 In particular, it transforms the cubic nonlinearity into a quintic nonlinearity, which gives us more decay and leads to better bounds.
+We will pursue this idea in~\Cref{sec:xf-tr}.